 • Can take in the view from the sofa.

 • The console table and upholstered chair help define the nooks.

-• My photographs get prime real estate in the nooks.
+• My photographs get prime real estate in the nooks and above

 • The placement of the daybed is annoying because you can’t lean back against anything.